 A powerful, intensely personal, and deeply emotional story about a brilliant woman many consider to be the first feminist, Mary Wollstonecraft Godwin (1759-1797)— the mother of Mary Wollstonecraft Shelley.
 The daughter is also famous as the author of the novel, FRANKENSTEIN and the wife of poet Percy Bysshe Shelley.
+I gave it five stars on Goodreads.

 At the beginning of LOVE AND FURY, Mary Wollstonecraft is in labor, attended by Mrs. B., a local London midwife.
 It’s a difficult birth, causing the very concerned Mr. Godwin to call in a couple of physicians.
 (This, in 1797, when midwives knew so much more than doctors about the process of giving birth, but doctors carried more prestige.)